aptima-ai/aptima_framework/docs/ten_agent/playground/configure_modules.md

 # Configure Modules in Playground

-This guide will help you to configure modules in the TEN-Agent Playground.
+This guide will help you to configure modules in the APTIMA-Agent Playground.

 ## Configure Modules